sarahsofia93/Udacity-repo-project1/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

+This dataset contains Bank marketing data that includes information about clients of a bank (including age, job type, marital status etc. ).
+The goal is to predict whether a client will subscribe to a term deposit at the bank ("yes" or "no" classification).

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

+The best performing model was a VotingEnsemble (accuracy = 0.91742), i.e. a XGBoost Classifier during the AutoML run.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+The pipeline architecure is defined in the train.py file.
+First, the public dataset on bank marketing is transformed into a TabularDataset using TabularDatasetFactory.
+Using the clean_data function, the data is cleaned: All input parameters are converted to integer classes.
+Binary classes (such as married) are encoded using 0 and 1.
+Inpute parameters with more than one class (e.g., jobs) are one hot encoded.
+Month and day of the week are mapped to numbers (1-12 and 1-7).
+The function returns the input data and the target variable separately.

+For the hyperparameter tuning, the parameters "Inverse of the regularization strength" and "Maximum number of iterations to converge" are used.
+For the first, numbers in between 0.01 and 100 are chosen from a uniform distirbution.
+For the latter, a (random) choice between 50, 100 and 200 is made.

+Finally, the data is split into train and test sets and then a logistic Regression is used on it, using accuracy as metric.

 **What are the benefits of the parameter sampler you chose?**

 **What are the benefits of the early stopping policy you chose?**